 From Seoul: Flights daily with 2 flights on Fridays and Saturdays (1 hour 20 min.)

 Fukuoka airport has many flights from domestic and international cities including major Asian airports and Amsterdam.

-From the airport to Saga, there is direct coach service and you may take train via Hakata station.
+From the airport to Saga, there is a direct coach service and you may also take a train via Hakata station.

 From Hakata (Fukuoka): frequent express train service (45 min)

 From Shin-Osaka: Bullet train service (3 hrs) to Shin-Tosu

 From Fukuoka Airport and Fukuoka Tenjin Bus Centre: frequent coach service (70 min.)